brendanburkhart/notes/README.md

 # Notes
-Notes from my math (and math-adjacent) class
+Notes from my math (and math-adjacent) courses.

 Contains my notes from the following courses:
 - Introduction to Analysis, taken Fall 2019 at Reed College